Finance Team

 Is the HOA covered for liability incurred related to an illegal activity?

 Policy language states illegal activities are not covered.
 However, in the case where a member is involved in some illegal activity, the HOA would still be covered because the HOA did not do anything illegal.
+No illegal activities or items are permitted at Heartwood facilities.

-4. Use of Equipment
+3. Use of Equipment

 Who can operate the tractor or other power tools and equipment?